ecometrica/django-vinaigrette/README.rst

 - always edited in the default language
 - edited by site administrators, not users

+Only model instances are translated.
+Data accessed via the Django QuerySet ``values`` method will not be translated.

 In general, when a field is accessed, it will always return the translated version, if one exists.
 However, if a value is set, the exact value entered (and not the translated version) should be saved to the database.
 For example: